SethBarberee/algae/README.md

 # algae
-Wayland display manager
+WIP Wayland compositor

-Very WIP to get acquainted with writing apps for Wayland.
-Saw a need and want to fill it.
+Very WIP to get acquainted with wlroots and learning wayland along the way